Pack3tL0ss/ConsolePi/README.md

 ![`consolepi-extras`](readme_content/consolepi-extras.png)

->Note: speed test (locally hosted browser based speed-test), is only presented as an option for Pi4.
+>Note: speed test (locally hosted browser based speed-test (server)), is only presented as an option for Pi4/CM4+.
+Devices prior had a slow ethernet port, so it wouldn't make sense to use them as a speed-test server.

 # Installation

-If you have a Linux system available you can use [ConsolePi image creator](#3.-consolepi-image-creator)  to burn the image to a micro-sd, enable SSH, pre-configure a WLAN (optional), mass-import configurations (if ran from a ConsolePi, optional), and PreConfigure ConsolePi settings (optional).
+If you have a Linux system available you can use [ConsolePi image creator](#3.-consolepi-image-creator)  to burn the image to a micro-sd, enable SSH, mass-import configurations (if ran from a ConsolePi, optional), and PreConfigure ConsolePi settings (optional).
 This script is especially useful for doing headless installations.

 **The Following Applies to All Automated Installation methods**
 > Note Previous versions of ConsolePi supported import from either the users home-dir (i.e. `/home/wade`) or from a `consolepi-stage` subdir in the users home-dir (i.e. `/home/wade/ConsolePi-stage`).
 The import logic directly from the home-dir has not been removed, but going forward any new imports will only be tested using the `consolePi-stage` directory for simplicity.

 ConsolePi will **optionally** use pre-configured settings for the following if they are placed in the a `consolepi-stage` subdir in the users home folder (i.e. `/home/wade/consolepi-stage`).
 This is optional, the installer will prompt for the information if not pre-configured.
 It will prompt you to verify either way.  *Imports only occur during initial install not upgrades.*

+staged-file import also supports host specific folders within `consolepi-stage`.
+The installer will first check if there is a folder that matches the CosnolePis hostname (you can set via the --hostname flag when you run the installer, if it's still the default.).
+So if i'm installing on a system already set with the hostname `ConsolePi5` or i've launched the installer with the `--hostname ConsolePi5` option.
+Any imports described below found in `consolepi-stage/ConsolePi5` will take precedence over anything found in the root of `consolepi-stage`

+**Examples below use `consolepi-stage/...` for brevity but `consolepi-stage/HOSTNAME/...` is valid for all examples**

 - ConsolePi.yaml: This is the main configuration file where all configurable settings are defined.
 If provided in the `consolepi-stage` dir the installer will ask for verification then create the working config `/etc/ConsolePi/ConsolePi.yaml`

-- ConsolePi.ovpn: If using the automatic OpenVPN feature this file is placed in the appropriate directory during the install. *Note: there are a few lines specific to ConsolePi functionality that should be at the end of the file, The installer will verify and add those lines if they don't exist*

-- ovpn_credentials: Credentials file for OpenVPN.
-Will be placed in the appropriate OpenVPN dir during the install.
-This is a simple text file with the openvpn username on the first line and the password on the second line.

-  *The script will chmod 600 everything in the /etc/openvpn/client directory for security so the files will only be accessible via sudo (root).*

 - 10-ConsolePi.rules: udev rules file used to automatically map specific adapters to user defined aliases, which map to specific TELNET ports.
 This file is created automatically during the install if you don't skip the *predictable serial port/names* workflow toward the end.
 It's also available after the install via the `rn` (rename) option in the menu, or via the `consolepi-addconsole` command.
 This is **highly recommended** in most use cases, and is explained further [here](#telnet).

-- ser2net.conf: ser2net configuration will be cp to /etc/ser2net.conf if found in the stage-dir.
+- ser2net.yaml|ser2net.conf: ser2net configuration will be cp to /etc if found in the stage-dir.

-- wpa_supplicant.conf:  If found during install this file will be copied to /etc/wpa_supplicant.
-The file is parsed to determine if any EAP-TLS SSIDs are configured, and if so the associated certificate files are also copied to the directory specified in the wpa_supplicant.conf file.

-  certs should be pre-staged in `consolepi-stage/cert`
-    > WARNING EAP-TLS RaspiOS buster wpa_supplicant bug:  (*you can disregard if you are using psk, this only applies to certificate based authentication*) The version of wpa_supplicant of an associated dependency that buster *still* installs has a bug that will prevent EAP-TLS from working (wpa_supplicant v2.8-devel).
-On my RPi 3 and 4 units I use the `ConsolePi_init.sh` (described below) file to update wpa_supplicant manually like so:
-    >
-    > sudo apt install -y ./libreadline8_8.0-2_armhf.deb
-    >
-    > sudo apt install -y ./wpasupplicant_2.9-1_armhf.deb
-    >
-    > There may be a better way, but this is working on all my Pi3/4s, on my Pi Zero Ws installing these packages breaks wpa_supplicant entirely.
-For those I currently just use the psk SSID (which I expect most would do, but good tip anyway for the cool kids using certs)
+- NetworkManager profiles (should be in `consolepi-stage/NetworkManager/system-connections` or in a host specific folder as described above).
+Any profiles found will be cp to /etc/NetworkManager/system-connections and ownership permission requirements will be corrected if necessary.

+- certificates (EAP-TLS SSIDs) should be pre-staged in `consolepi-stage/cert`, the installer will scan the pre-staged connection profiles, and pre-stage them in the directory defined within the profile.
+It will also verify/adjust the permissions on the private key file.

-- authorized_keys/known_hosts: If either of these ssh related files are found they will be placed in both the /home/wade/.ssh and /root/.ssh directories (ownership is adjusted appropriately).
+- authorized_keys/known_hosts: If either of these ssh related files are found they will be placed in both the /home/consolepi/.ssh and /root/.ssh directories (ownership is adjusted appropriately).

+- Users home directories.
+You can pre-stage random files by placing them in `consolepi-stage/home` or in the case or the root user `consolepi-stage/root`.
+The installer will import and set ownership for the default consolepi user, root, any users created during the install, and the current user (if happens to be something different).
+> When re-imaging a ConsolePi, it's useful to import the users `.ssh` directory so thier ssh keys stay consistent with the previous image.

 - rpi-poe-overlay.dts: This is a custom overlay file for the official Rpi PoE hat.
 If the dts is found in the stage dir, a dtbo (overlay binary) is created from it and placed in /boot/overlays.
 A custom overlay for the PoE hat can be used to adjust what temp triggers the fan, and how fast the fan will run at each temp threshold.
 > Refer to google for more info, be aware some apt upgrades update the overlays overwriting your customization.
-I use a separate script I run occasionally which creates a dtbo then compares it to the one in /boot/overlays, and updates if necessary (to revery back to my custom settings)
+I use a separate script I run occasionally which creates a dtbo then compares it to the one in /boot/overlays, and updates if necessary (to revert back to my custom settings)

 - autohotspot-dhcp(directory): If you have a autohotspot-dhcp directory inside the `consolepi-stage` dir, it's contents are copied to /etc/ConsolePi/dnsmasq.d/autohotspot.
 This is useful if you have additional configs you want to use for autohotspot, dhcp-reservations, etc.  The main config for the autohotspot feature `autohotspot` is still managed by ConsolePi.